-Fall Sports: May 1 to October 15 Winter Sports: May 1 to December 15 Spring Sports: May 1 to April 15 Upon receiving your packet, you will have until the deadline date listed in your Officials Center site to take the online Part I examination in that additional sport.
+Fall Sports: May 1 to October 15 Winter Sports: May 1 to January 15 Spring Sports: May 1 to April 15

+Upon receiving your packet, you will have until the deadline date listed in your Officials Center site to take the online Part I examination and online rules video in that additional sport.
 You must score at least an 80% on the exam.
+NOTE: YOU

-NOTE: YOU ARE NOT A LICENSED OFFICIAL IN AN ADDED SPORT UNTIL YOUR PERSONAL SITE SHOWS THAT YOU ARE LICENSED IN THE SPORT.
+ARE NOT A LICENSED OFFICIAL IN AN ADDED SPORT UNTIL YOUR PERSONAL SITE SHOWS THAT YOU ARE LICENSED IN THE SPORT.
 YOU WILL NOT BE REMOVED FROM PROBATIONARY STATUS UNTIL YOU HAVE SATISFIED THE REQUIREMENTS.